royalapplications/docs/src/r2022/royalts/reference/connections/rdp.md

 > [!Note]
 > Experimental: Microsoft does not provide an official (public) API for setting the restricted admin mode on the ActiveX control Our implementation is experimental.
 There's no guarantee that it will always work.

+#### Remote Credential Guard
+In this mode, credentials won't be sent to the remote server, by sending the Kerberos requests back to the client that wants to establish the connection.
+Furthermore, it provides single sign-on experiences for Remote Desktop sessions.

+> [!Note]
+> This setting will be ignored when Restricted Admin Mode is enabled.

 ### Connection
 #### Compression
 Specifies whether compression is enabled.